The Canadian Geographer

-The Canadian Geographer (Le Géographe Canadien) is a quarterly peer-reviewed academic journal, published by Wiley-Blackwell on behalf of the Canadian Association of Geographers.
+The Canadian Geographer (Le Géographe Canadien) is a quarterly peer-reviewed academic journal, published in English and French by Wiley-Blackwell on behalf of the Canadian Association of Geographers.

 Description

 The journal was established in 1950.
 Its editor-in-chief is Nadine Schuurman.
 The journal publishes contemporary geographical research that addresses significant social, scientific and technical issues in Canada and globally.

 According to the Journal Citation Reports, the journal had a 2011 impact factor of 0.561, ranking it 54th out of 73 journals in the category "Geography".